 She was shy, conscientious, stout, gouty, shortsighted and very small.

 Anne was 'homely', and she did not have a particularly happy married life.
-Her husband, Prince George of Denmark, was a drunk and a crashing bore!
+By all accounts her husband, Prince George of Denmark, was a drunk and a crashing bore.

 Prince George was a gross, rather ridiculous figure, even King James, Anne's father, remarked "I have tried him drunk and I've tried him sober, but there is nothing in him".